-Display Translated Subtitles in PowerPoint With Presentation Translator
+Display Translated Subtitles in PowerPoint with Presentation Translator

 As a presenter, it can be a challenge to present to all types of audiences.
 This is because language is one great, big barrier in times like this.
 No matter how big or great or useful your idea is, if your audience doesn’t understand it clearly, it can get lost in the presentation or even in the translation.
 Microsoft Garage, an outlet for employees to experiment and concoct out-of-the-box innovations to solve problems in the ever-changing technological landscape, has come up with a solution.
 This is in the form of Presentation Translator for PowerPoint presentations.

-Present to Anyone Anywhere in the Globe
+Present to Anyone Anywhere in the Globe (in any language)

 Seeing a common problem in the global community, Microsoft Garage goes out of the convention to explore new technologies, find useful applications, and make their ideas happen.
 With Presentation Translator, they saw a hole in how presenters communicate to the global audience.
 They want to improve on this and make sure that the ideas presented are understood clearly as they unfold with the help of this new tool.